landemic-io/landemic/README.md

 - At the previous hosting provider, Landemic could handle "/"-based routing in URLs.
 However, Github Pages doesn't have a URL writer.
 As a result, we use the [404 page](https://stackoverflow.com/a/60059567/210173) to fill that role.
 - It's normally not considered best practice to save cached data and build files in a repo, but doing so solves some problems for us:
-    1. It saves cycles to start from a previous event history of the contract, rather than rebuilding it every time
+    1. It saves cycles to start from a previous event history of the contract, rather than rebuilding it every time.
-    2. Having the build saved means that if for whatever reason the build fails, you'll always have a last working copy
+    2. Having the build saved means that if for whatever reason the build fails, you'll always have a last working copy.
 - There are other solutions that could make these things seem more logical, but one overriding principle has been to keep the number of moving parts as few as possible to help with futureproofing.

 # Running the HTML client